SessionCore/SessionCore/README.md

 ## Requirements

 * Java 17 or higher
-* A Minecraft server `.jar` file placed in the same directory as BoxAuth
+* A Minecraft server `.jar` file placed in the same directory as SessionCore
 * Internet connection for automatic dependency download

 ---